 Howard the Duck: Private Detective

 More recently, Howard has taken it upon himself to start his own detective agency.
 Now trapped in a world he's grown accustomed to, Howard tries to solve crimes and whatever case is brought to him.
+One of his employees is Aunt May of Spider-Man fame.
 His next-door neighbor is She-Hulk.
 Right at the beginning of the series Howard is in jail for things that is never discussed.
 He is let out and free to go along with Tara Tam.
 The cops have questions and are suspicious of Howard because he doesn't have a record at all until a few months before.
 Howard furiously explains that his file is in his home dimension.
 He also says that he got to Earth through the Nexus of Realities which is the same as his original origin.
 As Tara and Howard leave they converse and Tara tells Howard the she works in the tattoo shop just in case he wanted to stop by.
-Howard goes back to his building and asked why She-Hulk didn't bail him out to which She-Hulk got tired of bailing him out.
+Howard goes back to his building and asked why She-Hulk didn't bail him out to which She-Hulk replies she got tired of bailing him out.

 Howard finds that there is a customer waiting for him.
 He greets the man whose name is Mr. Richards.
 Mr. Richards lost a family heirloom and wants Howard to get it back for him.
 Mr. Richards tried the police but they were no help, and the police knew exactly who took it based on Mr. Richards description of the thief.
 It was none other than Black Cat.
 Howard agrees to solve the case.
 After getting the case, he goes to She-Hulk's place to brag and try to get her to hire him as a private investigator.
 Howard's real intention is to go through She-Hulk's address book and get the contact for Spider-Man.